feDann/Minecraft-Bot/README.md

 This project use python3.
 First of all install all the dependencies in the requirements file using the command: ` pip3 install requirements`, then rename the `config-sample.json` file in `config.json`.
-In the config.json file add in:
+In the config.json file configure the fields as:

 -   **whitelist** : list of telegram username that are allowed to use the bot
 -   **server-directory** : directory of the minecraft server